Skip to main content Scroll Top

 That’s why my approach is built on two core pillars:

-• strategic sugar abstinence (to stabilize the body and brain chemistry) and
+• strategic and truly satisfying nutrition (to stabilize the body and brain chemistry) and

 • deep self-kindness (to heal the emotional roots driving the behavior)